VS-Babu/hacktoberfest-2022/README.md

 https://github.com/SJ-Kumar/Github_Basics

 ## 👉 Picking issues
-We highly recommend setting up your dev environment before signing up for any issue.
+⋅⋅* Unordered sub-listWe highly recommend setting up your dev environment before signing up for any issue.

 Prefer starting with issues labeled as good first issue.(https://github.com/VS-Babu/Hacktoberfest-2022/issues) Always comment on the issue first to check if it's available.
 If it is, it will be assigned to you, and you are given 4 days to complete it.
 If the deadline is not met, the issue is free to be taken by somebody else.
 This way we want to avoid multiple people working on the same issue.